alexxiyang/shiro-redis/docs/README.md

 For complete configurable options list, check [Configurable Options](#configurable-options).

 ### Redis Cluster
-If you're using redis cluster, here is an example of configuration :
+If you're using redis cluster, please replace the `redisManager` configuration of the standalone version into the following:

 ```properties
 #===================================